techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 ### Installing Travis-ci

-# todo: install travis cli.

-Travis-ci can be installed via Ruby.
+[Travis-ci](https://travis-ci.org/) can be installed via Ruby.
 If you have Ruby installed, please make sure it is at least version 1.9.3 (2.0.0 recommended).
 You can check this by typing in a Terminal:

 ```bash